himanshu2312/time-stories-express-server/README.md

 # Stack Overflow Express Server

-This Express Application server fetches Time.com and returns the latest top 6 stories in a response array.
+This Node Application is an http server that fetches Time.com and returns the latest top 6 stories in a response array.

 ## Technologies used:

 - Node js
-- Express js
 - Nodemon

 ## How to use?